jfnavarro/st_pipeline/README.md

 ## Installation

-We recommend you install a virtual environment like Pyenv or Anaconda before you install the pipeline.
+We recommend you install a virtual environment like `pyenv` or `Anaconda` before you install the pipeline.

-The ST Pipeline works with python 3.9, 3.10 and 3.11.
+The ST Pipeline works with python 3.10, 3.11 and 3.12.

 You can install the ST Pipeline using PyPy: